-Training College (1939 - 1941).
-The main building is a three-storey concrete structure from the ground to roof levels, while there is a basement floor underneath.
-It has an E-shaped plan, comprising a long centre portion and a wing on each end, which was a common design adopted for schools and colleges in England and the US at that time.
-10 The plan is symmetrical, with the main entrance doorway and entrance hall positioned centrally on the ground floor.
+T. H. Rowell was the first principal of the Northcote Training College (1939 - 1941), and later the Director of Education (1946 - 1951).
+This was actually the second collaboration between Rowell and Cornell in designing school buildings.
+Their first school project was the King George V School in 1935 - 1936.
+At that time Cornell was a retired Partner of Palmer and Turner and was practising on his own account, while Rowell was a teacher at the school.
+Being anxious to obtain the best available design, the Department of Education sent Rowell to main building is a three-storey concrete structure from the ground to roof levels, while there is a basement floor underneath.
+It has an E-shaped plan, comprising a long centre portion and a wing on each end, which was a common design adopted for schools and colleges in England and the United States at that time.
+11 The plan is symmetrical, with the main entrance doorway and entrance hall positioned centrally on the ground floor.
 Another entrance is located centrally on the basement floor.
-The building's design reveals the influences of Streamline Moderne architecture, 11 being characterised by curves and horizontal lines and being functional with minimal ornamentation.
-The most prominent feature is the central staircase with a curved facade facing Bonham Road and a flagpole positioned centrally at the roof level.
+The building's design reveals the influences of Streamline Moderne architecture, 12 being characterised by curves and horizontal lines and being functional with minimal ornamentation.
+The most prominent feature is the central staircase with a curved façade facing Bonham Road and a flagpole positioned centrally at the roof level.
 Its fenestrations, with windows rising progressively up the stairs, enhances the aesthetics of the building.
-The sun-shading eaves run along the facades and create horizontality.
-Besides, there were originally three skylights on the roof, which aimed at maximising the natural light levels inside the Art Room at the northwest corner of the second floor, but they have been blocked nowadays.
-12 In front of the main building is a fountain built of granite, which can be identified in a photo dated 1941.
+The sun-shading eaves run along the façades and create horizontality.
+Besides, there were originally three skylights on the roof, which aimed at maximising the natural light levels inside the Art Room at the northwest corner of the second floor, but they have been blocked nowadays.13 In front of the main building is a fountain built of granite, which can be identified in a photo dated 1941.

-The interiors on each floor are arranged relative to long, south-facing verandahs stretching the entire length of the building, which allows windows to be opened onto the verandahs in order to enhance cross-ventilation of the rooms inside.
+The interiors on each floor are arranged relative to long, southfacing verandahs stretching the entire length of the building, which allow windows to be opened onto the verandahs in order to enhance crossventilation of the rooms inside.
 The central spiral staircase with its terrazzo finishes is a prominent feature.
-When in use as the Northcote Training College, the west wing was designed to accommodate large spaces, with a combined gymnasium and assembly hall (now only used as an assembly hall) on the ground floor; and a laboratory, handicraft room, domestic science room, and art and music room on the upper floors.
-The east wing was designed mainly for use as lecture rooms and teaching rooms.
-A canted bay can be identified at the northeast corner of the building.
-While the rooms with the canted bay on the ground floor and first floor were used as teaching rooms, the one on the second floor was used as a
+When in use as the Northcote Training College, the west wing was designed to accommodate large spaces, with a combined gymnasium and assembly hall (now only used as